alegnani/pancake-verifier/README.md

 ## Dependencies

-Currently requires both the Viper toolchain to be installed (`VIPER_HOME` needs to be set) and the cakeML compiler to be on the `PATH`.
+ - JDK11 or higher
+ - Viper toolchain
+ - CakeML compiler

+`VIPER_HOME` needs to point to the the `backends` directory from the Viper toolchain installation.
+If installed via the VS Code extension this can usually be found under `~/.config/Code/User/globalStorage/viper-admin.viper/Stable/ViperTools/backends`.

+`libjvm.so` is needed for the JNI between the Viper Server and the transpiler to work.

+The `cakeML` compiler needs to either be in the `PATH` or pointed to by the `CAKE_ML` environment variable.

 ## How to run